hazemr2121/hazemr2121/README.md

 ## Projects 🚀

+- **[The Wild Oasis](https://github.com/hazemr2121/the-wild-oasis)**: A full-featured hotel management app allowing employees to manage cabins, bookings, and guests.
 - **[Fast React Pizza](https://github.com/hazemr2121/fast-react-pizza)**: Very simple application, where users can order one or more pizzas from a menu.
 - **[Worldwise](https://github.com/hazemr2121/worldwise)**: React application that allows users to explore cities from around the world.
-- **[The Wild Oasis](https://github.com/hazemr2121/the-wild-oasis)**: ⏳(Working on) A full-featured hotel management app allowing employees to manage cabins, bookings, and guests.

 ## Let's Connect 🤝